jwt27/esfm/README.md

 # ESFM Demystified

-This projects aims to reverse-engineer and document the features and register map of ESFM, the proprietary FM synthesizer found on ESS AudioDrive sound cards.
+This projects aims to reverse-engineer and document the register map of ESFM, the proprietary FM synthesizer found on ESS AudioDrive sound cards.

 ESFM is often considered a "clone" of the once-ubiquitous and well-documented Yamaha OPL3 (YMF262).
 Many such clones exist, and all produce far inferior